mxklb/asyncapi-to-python/README.md

     APIPATH=./api
     APIYAML=async-api.yaml
     CODEPATH=./output
+    VERSION=0.2.4

 `APIPATH` defines where to find a given `APIYAML` file. `CODEPATH` defines where to output the generated python code.
+Set `VERSION=0.2.4` to define the python-paho-template release to be used.

 ## Generate python code
 To generate python code from a given *api/async-api.yaml* file, just call